|Children, Adolescents, Family|

 Talking and Cooperating

-The invention of classrooms with lines of desks and passive, obedient students is obscure in history, but has created an antisocial curriculum.
+The invention of classrooms with lines of desks and passive, obedient students is obscure in history but it created a practice of education with an antisocial curriculum.
 In an ideal learning environment, students are talkative, interactive and free to move about.
 Humans do best when they form alliances with collaborators who can help each other as they work toward common goals.
 Humans have three innovative legacies: talking, cooperating and tool making.
 Students should be fully engaged in these activities everyday.

 Some educators believe that children learn mostly by reading books but talking and copying skillful actions are more important.
 Students copy the speech and behaviors that are available in their environment.
 They prefer the speech and behavior of mentors and peers and seek role models in their culture world.